 Scientists localize some functions to particular lobes.
 For instance, speech production or generation is generally thought to occur in the left frontal lobe.
 However, molecular and cellular brain research from the last decade has shown that many particular “functions” are actually more widespread in one or more brain lobes or regions, and that neuronal circuits connect these distributed functional areas.

 The Frontal Lobes

 The frontal lobes are more highly developed in humans than other animals and are the centers for many higher functioning aspects of behavior, such as language, planning, generating ideas, problem solving, working memory, and personality.
 The frontal lobes are the last part of the brain to grow to full size, with full maturity occurring late into adolescence.

-The primary motor cortex called the M1, an area associated with planning, executing, and refining motor movements, is located in the posterior area of the frontal lobes. (see article on Motor Control and Movement Disorders.)
+The primary motor cortex called the M1, an area associated with planning, executing, and refining motor movements, is located in the posterior area of the frontal lobes.

-The prefrontal cortex.
 The prefrontal cortex is the anterior area (foremost area) of the frontal lobe.
 It differs from other parts of the frontal cortex by having an additional layer of neurons.
 This area is thought to control complex cognitive behaviors, such as modeling correct social behavior, determining consequences of certain behaviors, working toward goals, and predicting outcomes.